Observation of correlated plasmons in low-valence nickelates: Observation of dispersing plasmons in nickelates

-Compared to the cuprate, \Pr438{} exhibits plasmons with a lower energy scale and reduced dispersion slope [Fig.~\ref{fig:Hdisp}(e)], indicating a lower velocity and thus weakened electronic hopping.
+Compared to the cuprate, \Pr438{} exhibits plasmons with a lower energy scale and reduced dispersion slope [Fig.~\ref{fig:Hdisp}(e)], indicating a lower velocity ($1.2\pm0.1$~eV\AA{} in \Pr438{} versus $2.4\pm0.2$~eV\AA{} in \LSCO{}).
 This distinction persists for lower dopings (for example \LSCO{} $\delta=0.16$) and in trilayer cuprates, as seen in Fig.~\ref{fig:Hdisp}(e).
-Plasmons in both \Pr438{} and \LSCO{} are heavily damped across reciprocal space, evidenced by peak widths exceeding the energy resolution of 30~meV [Fig.~\ref{fig:Hdisp}(f)], with the damping of the nickelate plasmon systematically exceeding that of the cuprate.
-In both cases the damping increases strongly with momentum and with the nickelate disappearing more quickly with momentum than the cuprate.
+Here, we define the plasmon velocity using the dispersion gradient of the observed low energy modes.
+For \Pr438{} and trilayer cuprates, only one collective mode can be observed, which does not show strong dependence on the out-of-plane momentum, as will be discussed subsequently, making the plasmon velocity an empirical parameter independent of specific modeling.
+Meanwhile, plasmons in both \Pr438{} and \LSCO{} are heavily damped across reciprocal space, evidenced by peak widths exceeding the energy resolution of 30~meV [Fig.~\ref{fig:Hdisp}(f)], with the damping of the nickelate plasmon systematically exceeding that of the cuprate.
+In both cases, the damping increases strongly with momentum and with the nickelate disappearing more quickly with momentum than the cuprate.

+The plasmon velocity is determined primarily by electronic hopping, with only a modest enhancement from long-range Coulomb interactions.
+More specifically, with the long-range Coulomb interactions removed, the plasmon velocity for \LSCO{} is estimated to be approximately 1.8~eV~\AA{} (Fig.~S4), which remains significantly larger than that observed in \Pr438{}.
+Thus, the lower plasmon velocity in \Pr438{} reflects weakened electronic hopping.
+Regarding damping, it is driven primarily by suppressed long-range Coulomb interactions~\cite{Zinni2023Lowenergy}, which facilitate the decay of plasmons into the particle-hole continuum.

 A key characteristic of cuprate plasmons is their out-of-plane periodic dispersion highlighting the importance of interlayer coupling beyond the typically assumed \gls*{2D} framework for cuprates~\cite{Hepting2018Threedimensional, Nag2020detection}.
 Figure~\ref{fig:Ldisp} summarizes the out-of-plane dispersion.
 As expected, our \LSCO{} ($\delta=0.35$) \gls*{RIXS} data reveal clear dispersive plasmons along the out-of-plane direction [Fig.~\ref{fig:Ldisp}(b),(d)], matching earlier reports.
 In contrast, \Pr438{} exhibits no resolvable out-of-plane plasmon dispersion over a \Q{} range spanning the full anticipated period [Fig.~\ref{fig:Ldisp}(a),(c)].
 Similar behavior was observed in a trilayer cuprate, which was attributed to out-of-phase plasmon oscillations that become undetectable by \gls*{RIXS}~\cite{Nakata2025Outofphasea}.
 Therefore, the lack of out-of-plane plasmon dispersion likely reflects the presence of three coupled planes in \Pr438{}, rather than indicating a fundamental difference in the interactions.